We hear this a lot, but what does “your data” actually mean?

 Last but not least, keeping track of all this data is increasingly tough, to ensure that it is available when needed.

 Fujitsu Storage ETERNUS: One Family.
 Infinite possibilities.

-There is no single storage solution to meet all these needs.
+There is no single data storage solution to meet all these needs.
 But by choosing wisely, customers can develop flexible, scalable storage systems to meet individual requirements or service level agreements – such as those for latency, or recovery times, while minimizing cost and complexity.